Not sure about your Myers Briggs personality type yet?

 INTPs may also struggle with opening up about their emotions initially, as they are protective of their vulnerable inner world.
 While they are highly empathetic, they can also be hesitant to share their own feelings, fearing judgment or misunderstanding.
 However, when they do form close bonds with others, they are incredibly loyal and nurturing, often going to great lengths to support their loved ones, even at the expense of their own emotional well-being.

-Strengths of the INFP
+E. Strengths of the INFP

 -